Zephynyah/zeph-stigman/docs/deployment/mysql.md

 grow due to high usage.

 !!! warning
-    GSC recomends changing the default for the following reasons:
+    GSC recommends changing the default for the following reasons:

     The filesystem where `/var` is stored may collapse at one point causing the entire system to fail.